batiscuff/proxy_machine/README.md

 In this case, all parsed proxies will pass through the checker(this will take **2-4 hours**, prepare to wait) and only working proxies will be written to *proxies.txt*.
+  However, remember that the main weakness of free proxies is that they rapidly expire.
 #### Usage with other options
 ```sh
 python3 -m proxy_machine -h